Kurviger Explained - User interface and terms (UI)

 Starting point

-starting point Start, start of the route.
+Start, of the route.

 Depending on the selected language of the website and / or the app, the term of this point can be replaced by a translated term. (e.g. in German: Start; in French: Départ)